wences-sanchez/Knowledge-Base/pages/Introduction to Computation and Programming Using Python (highlights).md

 		- ([Location 4149](https://readwise.io/to_kindle?action=open&asin=B08C6YH4XK&location=4149))
 	- -
 	- -
 	- For simplicity, we will use a random access machine as our model of computation.
-In a random access machine, steps are executed sequentially, one at a time.66 A step is an operation that takes a fixed amount of time, such as binding a variable to an object, making a comparison, executing an arithmetic operation, or accessing an object in memory. #space
+In a random access machine, steps are executed sequentially, one at a time.66 A step is an operation that takes a fixed amount of time, such as binding a variable to an object, making a comparison, executing an arithmetic operation, or accessing an object in memory. #ñspace
 		- ([Location 4880](https://readwise.io/to_kindle?action=open&asin=B08C6YH4XK&location=4880))
 		- #[[cs]]
 	- -
 	- -
-	- The worst-case provides an upper bound on the running time. #space
+	- The worst-case provides an upper bound on the running time. #ñspace
 		- ([Location 4909](https://readwise.io/to_kindle?action=open&asin=B08C6YH4XK&location=4909))
 		- #[[cs]]
 	- -